THE AMERICAN ASSOCIATION OF ENDOCRINE SURGEONS

 1.1 NAME.
 The name of the corporation is The American Association of Endocrine Surgeons.

 1.2 PURPOSES.
 The purposes for which the corporation is organized are as follows: The corporation is organized exclusively for the purposes set forth in Sections 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law) (the "Code"), including, for such purposes, making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Code.
-The objects of the corporation shall include: (1) advancement of the science and art of endocrine surgery and (2) maintenance of high standards in the practice and art of endocrine surgery; and doing anything reasonably in furtherance of, or incidental to, the foregoing purposes as the Council may determine to be appropriate and as are not forbidden by Section 501(c) (3) of the Code, with all the power conferred on nonprofit corporations under the laws of the State of California.
+The objects of the corporation shall include: (1) advancement of the science and art of endocrine surgery and (2) maintenance of high standards in the practice and art of endocrine surgery; and doing anything reasonably in furtherance of, or incidental to, the foregoing purposes as the Council may determine to be appropriate and as are not forbidden by Section 501(c) (3) of the Code, with all the power conferred on nonprofit corporations under the laws of the State of Illinois.

 1.3 NONPROFIT OPERATION.
 The corporation shall be operated exclusively for scientific, literary and educational purposes within the meaning of Section 501(c) (3) of the Code as a nonprofit corporation.
 No Councilor or member of the corporation shall have any title to or interest in the corporate property or earnings in his or her individual or private capacity and no part of the net earnings of the corporation shall inure to the benefit of any Councilor, member, officer or any individual.
 No substantial part of the activities of the corporation shall consist of carrying on propaganda or otherwise attempting to influence legislation, nor shall the corporation participate in or intervene in any political campaign on behalf of (or in opposition to) any candidate for public office.